SuperOfficeDocs/superoffice-docs/docs/onsite/config-and-ini/web-config.md

 ### Database

-The *Database* section relates to location and database-vendor specific settings.
+The *Database* section relates to location and database-vendor-specific settings.
 Supported database servers include SQL Server and Oracle

 | Parameter | Description |
 |-----------|-------------|